 Do you provide curriculum for special needs children?

 Depending on a child's Individualized Education Program (IEP), we can tailor your child's learning experience to meet your student's needs.
 To discuss your child's needs with us, call toll-free: 866.339.6790.

 Can you accommodate the accelerated learning needs of my gifted/talented child?

 The beauty of our program is that it is flexible enough to meet children where they are in any given subject and take them where they want to go.
 Grade placement assessments, completed as part of the enrollment process, allow us to place your student in the appropriate level of curriculum.
-So, for example, if your fourth grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your curriculum and lesson plans to meet your student's abilities.
+So, for example, if your fourth-grader is doing math on a sixth-grade level and reading on a fourth-grade level, we can tailor your lesson plans to meet your student's abilities.
 Visit our gifted and talented student section.